Coen-Donk/Semester-3-software/README.md

 The documentation can be seen [here](https://github.com/Coen-Donk/Semester-3-software/tree/Development/Documentation)

 I've created a [wireframe](https://github.com/Coen-Donk/Semester-3-software/blob/Development/Documentation/Images/Wireframe%20AsteroidPage.PNG
-) to better understand my asteroidpage and clarrify my future design for the stakeholders
+) to better understand my asteroidpage and clarify my future design for the stakeholders

+We've received feedback on our application during [sprint 2](https://github.com/Coen-Donk/Semester-3-software/wiki/Portfolio-Group-Project#ending-of-sprint-2).
+To show that we've received stakeholder feedback.

 ### 7. You analyze and describe simple business processes that are related to your project.